tensorpack/tensorpack/docs/tutorial/input-source.md

 1. [FeedInput](../modules/input_source.html#tensorpack.input_source.FeedInput):
 	Come from a DataFlow and get fed to the graph (slow).
 2. [QueueInput](../modules/input_source.html#tensorpack.input_source.QueueInput):
-  Come from a DataFlow and get prefetched on CPU by a TF queue.
+  Come from a DataFlow and get buffered on CPU by a TF queue.
 3. [StagingInput](../modules/input_source.html#tensorpack.input_source.StagingInput):
 	Come from some `InputSource`, then prefetched on GPU by a TF StagingArea.
 4. [TFDatasetInput](http://tensorpack.readthedocs.io/en/latest/modules/input_source.html#tensorpack.input_source.TFDatasetInput)